tao-dot-com/patrol_subnet/local_dev/local_development.md

 "python query_miner_endpoint.py"

 Which will send a request to your locally running miner.
-You can change the number of requests by updating the number of REQUESTS on line 79.
+You can change the number of requests by updating the number of REQUESTS at the bottom of the script.

+NOTE: You may see some cases of partial validation, saying that some edges were unverifiable.
+For example:

+`Validation finished - Validation passed with some edges unverifiable: Original Volume:2000, Validated Volume: 1998`

+This is due to certain block numbers not being fetched, when the in memory event store is pre-populated with the events required during validation.

 ## Testing the validator code